-JORC checklist of assessment and reporting criteria as required under the 2012 JORC code has also been included commencing on page 11 JORC CHECKLIST.
+Mineral Resources and Ore Reserves remained unchanged during the year.
+The material assumptions and technical parameters underpinning the estimates continue to apply and have not materially changed.
+JORC checklist of assessment and reporting criteria as required under the 2012 JORC code has also been included commencing on page 12 JORC CHECKLIST.
 No gold production or infill drilling was undertaken during the year.
-The critical assumptions and technical parameters underpinning the estimates continue to apply and have not materially changed.